Gunman kills three including self at California plant

 Dyer initially said the plant is called Apple Valley Farms, but Fresno city spokesman Michael Lukens later said the business recently changed its name to Valley Protein.
 The facility processes poultry, he said.

-It appears Jones walked up to his victims and shot them from close range, he said.
+It appears Jones walked up to his victims and shot them from close range, Hadden said.
 The coroner called the shooter’s gun an “unusual weapon” with four barrels, instead of the usual one.

 Fresno, a city with a population of about 500,000, is located 160 miles southeast of San Francisco and is surrounded by farmland in the San Joaquin Valley.